Free Web space and hosting from 1hwy.com

 LONGEST

 The longest dinosaurs were the diplodocids (click on Dinosaur Gallery for picture).
-Diplodocids had very long necks and tails.
-Seismosaurus' (see skeleton photo on Home Page) total length is uncertain due to missing vertebra, but has been estimated to be 110 feet.
+Diplodocids were relatively slender sauropods with very long necks and tails.
 Supersaurus reached a length of 138 feet.
 A recent, unnamed diplodocid (unofficially known as the Rio Negro giant) found in the Patagonia region of Argentina appears to be even longer, with an estimated length between 157 and 167 feet.
+Based on a neural arch found in 1877, Amphicoelias may have reached a length of nearly 200 feet.

 HEAVIEST

-The heaviest dinosaurs were the titanosaurids (see picture at left).
+The heaviest dinosaurs were the titanosaurids (see picture below).
 Titanosaurids had shorter necks and tails than diplodocids but were more massively built.
 Argentinosaurus, an immense titanosaurid, reached 110 to 130 feet in length and weighed 90 to 110 tons.

 TALLEST